-When I was expecting our first baby, I had a copy of every baby name book going.
-I used to spend hours reading through them, making notes of names I liked and shortlists of our favourites.
-Funnily enough, looking back, I could think of lots of potential girls names and not so many boys.
-I think it is so much easier to choose a name now with apps like the Baby Name Genius .
+When I was expecting our first baby, I had a copy of every baby name book available.
+I would spend hours reading through them, making notes of names I liked and creating shortlists of our favourites.
+Funnily enough, looking back, I could think of many rare girl names but not as many for boys.
+I believe it’s much easier to choose a name now with apps, such as Baby Name Genius.

 I imagined that once our baby was born, we would spend lots of time getting to know him before giving him his name.
 Unfortunately, he was very poorly, so the Sister told us we had to give him a name quickly.
 Whenever I am put under pressure like that, my mind goes completely blank so it was really left to Dave to name our baby boy.

 |Danny McCormack in the black hat and “our Danny”is the one with no hair!|

 Dave chose to name him after his favourite bass player at the time, Danny mcCormack, from The Wildhearts and The Yoyos.
 We named him Daniel, but always knew he would be called Danny.
 We have been known to call him Dan Dan too.
 Some people think Danny was an odd choice of namesake as he’s had many personal problems over the years.
 However, a few months later Wildheart’s Danny came down to Pembrokeshire to take part in a charity gig to raise money for Little Hearts Matters and there isn’t a day that we don’t listen to the Wildhearts music in this house, so for us it was a perfect choice.